coursera/courier/typescript-lite/README.md

 * [ ] Add support for flat type definitions
 * [ ] Figure out the best way to distribute the 'fat jar'.
-* [ ] Consider getting rid of the string literal constants in generated enums.
-They may not give much for the wire cost.
 * [ ] Automate distribution of the Fat Jar
 * [ ] Publish Fat Jar to remote repos?
 Typically fat jars should not be published to maven/ivy repos, but maybe it should be hosted for easy download elsewhere?